quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/FTP Lectures.md

 Since most of the resists are liquid they can be applied by placing a small quantity on the wafer and spinning it to distribute the resist on the surface.
 The spinning speed has to be controlled in order to achieve the desired resist thickness.
 Usually the wafer is spun slowly at first to spread the resist and than the speed is increased to refine the surface and the thickness.

 ![[spin speed.png|300]]

 Do to surface tension there may be an accumulation of resist on the edges (called **edgebead**) which can decrease the usable surface area of the wafer.

 ## Resist soft bake

 At this stage the resist is still liquid and thus cannot be handled.
-To solve this issue wafer is heated to let the solvent evaporate.
+To solve this issue wafers are heated to let the solvent evaporate.
 The temperature and baking time have to be controlled accurately to prevent damage to the resist (which may crack if heated too rapidly) and to obtain the proper result.

 ## Resist exposure